Continuous iterative algorithms for anti-Cheeger cut: Introduction

-Finally, in order to make further improvement in solution quality by jumping out of local optima of \textbf{CIA1}, we continue to exploit the similarity between Eqs.~\eqref{eq:antiCheeger-I(x)} and \eqref{eq:maxcut-continuous}, which shares a common numerator $I(\vec x)$ for the cut values.
+In order to make further improvement in solution quality by jumping out of local optima of \textbf{CIA1}, we continue to exploit the similarity between Eqs.~\eqref{eq:antiCheeger-I(x)} and \eqref{eq:maxcut-continuous}, which shares a common numerator $I(\vec x)$ for the cut values.
 Specifically, once \textbf{CIA1} cannot increase the objective function value for some successive iterative steps, we switch to the SI iterations for the maxcut and denote the resulting algorithm by \textbf{CIA2}.
-Preliminary numerical experiments show that the ratios between the object function values and the reference ones can be increased by \textbf{CIA2} to at least $0.991$.
+Coupled with some additional simple random perturbations, numerical experiments show that the ratios between the objective function values and the reference ones can be increased to at least {$0.994$}.
+Finally, in order to show the computational efficiency, we make a detailed comparison between CIAs and the often-used continuous iterative algorithm based on the rank-two relaxation (termed CirCut) \cite{burer2002rank}, and find that the former run much faster than the latter.